KHS-cpu/portfolio/README.md

 - DynamoDB stores the visitor count keyed by an identifier.

 ## 3. Infrastructure as Code (IaC)
-- All resources are managed by terraform with backedn terraform cloud enabling the state control and more secure.
+- All resources are managed by terraform with backend terraform cloud enabling the state control and more secure.

 ## 4. CI/CD Pipeline
 - GitHub Actions auto-deploys frontend updates to S3 upon code push.